Add office photos

 Does Intel have good work-life balance?

-Intel has a work-life balance rating of 4.5 out of 5 based on 900+ employee reviews on AmbitionBox.
+Intel has a work-life balance rating of 4.5 out of 5 based on 1,000+ employee reviews on AmbitionBox.
 82% employees rated Intel 4 or above on work-life balance.
 This rating reflects the company's efforts to help employees maintain a healthy balance between their personal and professional lives.
-We encourage you to read Intel work-life balance reviews for more details
+We encourage you to read Intel work-life balance reviews for more details.

 Is Intel good for career growth?

-What are the pros of working in Intel?
+What are the pros and cons of working in Intel?

-Working at Intel offers several advantages that make it an appealing place for employees.
-The company is highly rated for work life balance, company culture and skill development, based on 900+ employee reviews on AmbitionBox.
+Working at Intel comes with several advantages and disadvantages.
+It is highly rated for work life balance, company culture and skill development.
+However, it is poorly rated for job security and promotions / appraisal, based on 1,000+ employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app